Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Methodology

+where $r$ denotes the step-by-step reasoning process and $a$ is the final answer.
+This structured output ensures both interpretability and reliability, which are crucial in legal applications.

 General-domain LLMs often fall short in domain-specific reasoning tasks.
-Although supervised fine-tuning (SFT)~\cite{gururangan2020don} can adapt models to target domains, it also risks overfitting and catastrophic forgetting~\cite{luo2023empirical}, thereby weakening general reasoning capabilities.
+Although Supervised Fine-Tuning (SFT)~\cite{gururangan2020don} can adapt models to target domains, it also risks overfitting and catastrophic forgetting~\cite{luo2025empirical}, thereby weakening general reasoning capabilities.
 To address this, we propose a RL-based training framework.
 The first stage employs SFT to guide the LLM to imitate the expert-like reasoning behaviors.
-The second stage applies reinforcement learning to further refine the reasoning ability based on performance feedback.
+The second stage applies reinforcement learning to further optimize LLMs based on performance feedback.